-You can also check with a local breed rescue, or find the dog you are looking for at Petfinder.com. .
-Just do not buy from a pet shop or dog wholesaler from the internet.
+You can also check with a local breed rescue, or find the dog you are looking for at Petfinder.com.
+Just do not buy from a pet shop or dog wholesaler on the internet.
 You will probably end up with a dog with behavioral problems, the product of a puppy mill.

 Dr Mark (author) from The Atlantic Rain Forest, Brazil on May 18, 2013:

 Good point, Michelle.
 Imagine a Westie weighing in at 60 kilos!